KNITTING AND SEW ON back to home page

 Click here for a Sewing only version of the pattern.
 Uses recycled sweaters, blankets or new wool fabric

-A note about these patterns:
+A note about these Kangaroo pouch patterns:

 I received a question about my liner instructions from a skilled seamstress.
 This lady correctly noted that stitching the liner first straight, then in a curve, seemed to be unnecessary.
 She is correct.
 An experienced seamstress can make the liner in one long, curved seam without a problem.
 If you feel up to it, go for it!
 The reason for the technique I described was to make the curve achievable for those who are less adept with the sewing portion of the project.
 Either method produces a useful liner so feel free to use what works for you.
 The same is true if you spot other refinements.
 The basic goals of the pouch are clear: a warm nest of certain dimensions that is strong enough to do its job and has changable liners for cleanliness.
 There are no points off for adjusting the method!